CLOSE X

 Take a Day Trip to Cinque Terre

-Cinque Terre, is a UNESCO World Heritage site, part of a 15-square-mile National Park.
+Cinque Terre is a UNESCO World Heritage site in a 15-square-mile National Park.
 Its clutch of villages is surrounded by hills covered with vineyards and lemon groves.

 Four of its five villages – Riomaggiore, Vernazza, Monterosso, and Manarola, the oldest – are shoehorned into the rocky coast beneath terraced vineyards; Corniglia, further up the hillside, is landlocked.
 The 19th-century railway that runs along the coast links them all.